What are faecal indicator bacteria?

 Too much E. coli means that the water is unsafe to drink or swim in and can cause infections of ears, eyes, nasal cavity, skin, and the upper respiratory tract.
-Water is only deemed safe for drinking if there are very low concentrations of E. coli present.
-When E. coli in rivers and lakes are detected above 550 per 100 mL, health authorities put up signs stating that swimming or collecting shellfish is not recommended.
+Water is only considered safe for drinking if there are very low concentrations of E. coli present.
+When E. coli in rivers and lakes are detected above 550 per 100 mL, health authorities put up signs warning that swimming or collecting shellfish is not recommended.
 When E. coli concentrations are high, other faecal pathogens can also be present and might cause illness.

 How to test for E. coli?

-Water samples are collected by your local authority as part of their State of the Environment or recreational monitoring and sent to laboratories to be tested for E. coli using nationally or internationally approved methods.
+Water samples are collected by your regional, unitary or local council as part of their State of the Environment or recreational monitoring and sent to laboratories to be tested for E. coli using nationally or internationally approved methods.
 During the summer months (around November – March), councils collect E. coli weekly at sites where people swim, and these results are shown in the 'Can I Swim Here?' section on LAWA.

 Which unit is it given in?